-MILLER: There were crimes of deprivation, but people helped each other out, so it was less evident.
-The crimes of the - the economic crimes that were the large thefts, the breaking in of automobiles and shops and so on, comes later, when people became unequal in their wealth, but at this stage everyone was poor, and everyone was sharing, to an extent, certainly within the families.
+MILLER: There were crimes of deprivation, but people helped each other out, so violent crime was less evident.
+The crimes of the -- the economic crimes that were the large thefts, the breaking in of automobiles and shops and so on, corruption came later when people became aware that they were unequal in their wealth, but at this stage everyone was poor, and everyone was sharing, to an extent, certainly within the families.

 Q: What about the Soviet military?
 It always struck me that they had, right from almost the beginning, a really flawed system.
-They're picking on the recruits and the brutal treatment of recruits and the other, too many officers and not enough professional sergeants and that sort of thing.
+They're picking on the recruits and the brutal treatment of recruits, too many officers and not enough professional sergeants and that sort of thing.

-MILLER: That had always been the case, but there were protests, particularly by the mothers, when the actual need for an imperial military had ceased.
-The decline of the huge continental army, particularly after the failure of Afghanistan, the mothers' union had representation in the legislature, were big supporters of Yeltsin who leaned on the military to clean it up, or at least begin an attempt to clean it up.
+MILLER: That had always been the case for the Soviet military, but there were protests, particularly by the mothers, when the actual need for an imperial, governing military had ceased.
+The decline of the huge continental army, particularly after the failure of Afghanistan and the withdrawal of forces and the end of war, the mothers' union had representation in the legislature, were big supporters of Yeltsin who leaned on the military to clean it up, or at least begin an attempt to clean it up.
 But of course the hazing traditions were centuries old in character, very difficult to eradicate and to eliminate in the officer corps and start again, which they haven't done.
 So there is a withering away of the old Soviet military, I would say, but it is going slowly.
-Conscription remains a great thorn in the side of Russian society, as it is in many societies.
+Conscription as a form of national service remains a great thorn in the side of Russian society, as it is in many societies.

-Q: Were you concerned, being well in place before these developments, and already being an old hand in Moscow - I would have thought that every do-gooder or academic in the United States who had any pretensions of knowing what to do - and Europeans, the equivalent in academics and think-tankers and all would be flooding in there, a lot of them with a lot of cockamamie ideas and I mean, I think they'd almost sort of clog the arteries
+Q: Were you concerned, being well in place before these developments, and already being an old hand in Moscow -- I would have thought that every do-gooder or academic in the United States who had any pretensions of knowing what to do -- and Europeans, the equivalent in academics and think-tankers and all would be flooding in there, a lot of them with a lot of cockamamie ideas and I mean, I think they'd almost sort of clog the arteries.